Medical

 Executive Summary

-Mesothelioma surgery has evolved significantly over the past two decades, with pleurectomy/decortication (P/D) now preferred at most centers due to lower operative mortality (2-4% vs 5-7% for EPP) and comparable survival outcomes [1].
+Mesothelioma surgery has evolved significantly over the past two decades, with pleurectomy/decortication (P/D) now preferred at most centers due to lower 30-day mortality (approximately 2% vs 5% for EPP in meta-analyses) and comparable survival outcomes [1].
 The choice between EPP and P/D depends on tumor extent, patient fitness, and surgeon expertise.
-For peritoneal mesothelioma, cytoreductive surgery with HIPEC achieves remarkable 5-year survival rates of 50-69% at high-volume centers [3].
+For peritoneal mesothelioma, cytoreductive surgery with HIPEC achieves 5-year survival rates of approximately 47% in multi-institutional data, with higher rates reported at specialized high-volume centers [3].
 Emerging techniques combining surgery with immunotherapy are showing promising results, with 80% surgical completion rates and extended survival [5].
 Choosing an experienced surgical team at a specialized mesothelioma treatment center is critical—surgical outcomes vary significantly based on center volume.

 10 Key Facts About Mesothelioma Surgery in 2026

-- P/D Median Survival: 18-24 months with multimodal treatment [2]
+• P/D Median Survival: Approximately 18-24 months with multimodal treatment for pleural mesothelioma [1]

-- Hospital Stay: 7-14 days for major procedures
+• Hospital Stay: Generally 7-14 days for major procedures, varying by procedure type

-- Recovery Time: 2-4 months to full activity
+• Recovery Time: Typically 2-4 months to full activity, depending on procedure

-- Center Volume Matters: High-volume centers have 40% lower mortality [4]
+• Center Volume Matters: High-volume centers show significantly lower 90-day mortality [4]

 What Are the Main Surgical Options for Pleural Mesothelioma?